golfmak 2010

 Expenses for the diligence party (like me), which includes travel, accommodation etc., will average approximately $150.00 a day over a 60 to 90-day period.
 A properly applied diligence effort will include intensive gathering and verifying of information about the subject property.

-FEASIBILITY - $ PART OF THE DILIGENCE CONTRACT
+FEASIBILITY - $ PART OF YOUR DILIGENCE

-"I am an experienced golf course expert with over forty-five years in the golf business.
-I conduct localized feasibility studies, and prepare business plans and pro formas for golf course buyers applying for financing.
+"I am an experienced golf course expert with over fifty years in the golf business.
+I conduct localized feasibility studies, and prepare business plans and pro forma for golf course buyers applying for financing.
 When I work with you as your Buyer’s Agent, you have me in your corner all the way.
 I can help match you or your company with an appropriate golf course, assist in preparing and presenting a contract, assist in procuring financing, complete the diligence, and finally, supervise the ownership transition."

 BUSINESS PLAN - $4,000, OR INCORPORATED WITHIN THE/A DILIGENCE CONTRACT

-The lender will want a business plan showing how the buyer plans to operate the property going forward.
+statement illustrationThe lender will want a business plan showing how the buyer plans to operate the property going forward.
 The plan must include an executive summary, operation plans, marketing plans, improvement plans, and pro forma statements for one-year and five-years.
+Be prepared to defend every line of your pro forma, as some lenders will isolate every penny mentioned in your business plan.

 PROPERTY SURVEILLANCE ANALYSIS AND REVIEW - $2,500 OR PART OF THE/A DILIGENCE CONTRACT

-You have the right of inspection of the books and records of the subject property.
+Under a Purchase and Sale Contract you have the right of inspection of the books and records of the subject property.
 You'll review membership lists, supplier lists, employee list, all contracts, permits, licenses and agreements.
 You'll review all documents and lists of personal property to be conveyed via estoppel agreement.
 You'll review all inventories, equipment, and machinery, etc. Your review work will include visits to government offices to review permits, land use permits, fuel storage licenses, food service permits, drainage permits, irrigation permits, and any government-controlled activity for the property.

 Diligence must uncover any and all previous and pending lawsuits, liens, property work orders, or any documents that may cloud either title, or buyer's ability to conduct business without interference after the close.